moeheart/Cubicle/Assets/Readme.txt

 What you need to do:

+Download this repo, import your scene into my project, and create a pull request once ready.

 0.
 The ONLY C# script file you should and need to change is PuzzleType.cs, to register your own puzzles.
 (Open the script and you will know what I mean.)